 Joan was born in St. Louis and raised in Collinsville, Illinois, while spending part of her childhood in Kansas City, Missouri.
 She is a 1965 graduate of Collinsville High School.

 She received her diploma in nursing from Deaconess Hospital in St. Louis in 1968; a B.S. from Lindenwood College in St. Charles, Missouri, in 1971; an M.S.W. from Washington University in St. Louis in 1973; and a B.S.N. from St. Louis University in 1976.
-She was a registered nurse, a practicing psychotherapist, a Diplomate in Clinical Social Work, and a former Assistant Professor of Psychiatric/Mental Health Nursing at St. Louis University.
+She was a registered nurse, a practicing psychotherapist, a Diplomate in Clinical Social Work, and an Assistant Professor of Psychiatric/Mental Health Nursing at St. Louis University.

 Joan married Kenneth C. Haugk on August 31, 1968, a week after receiving her diploma in nursing.
-The first five years of their marriage were spent in furthering their educations--and moving a lot.
+The first five years of their marriage were spent in furthering their educations—and moving a lot.
 They were then blessed with the birth of two daughters: Charity Elizabeth on May 30, 1975, and Amity Victoria on April 26, 1980.
 Joan selected their first names, while Ken chose their middle names.

 Joan often humorously referred to the cofounding of Stephen Ministries in 1975 with her husband as giving birth to her third child.
 For the first five years, the Haugks headquartered the fledgling organization in their own home, first in a spare bedroom and later in the basement.